Albert0i/mariadb-vss-chinese/README.4.md

       WHERE id=${doc.id}
 ```

 There is no corresponding command in Redis.
-Therefore, a transaction is used to wrap them to that Redis will treat them as a single action and maintain the atomicity.
+Therefore, a transaction is used to wrap them together so that Redis will treat them as a single action and maintain the atomicity.
 ```
       redis.multi()
       .hIncrBy(docKey, 'visited', 1)